 Cats and dogs enrich our lives in many ways and showing them love is great for you and them.
 As pet owners we all know the joy of hearing a cat purring or seeing a dog wagging its tail.
 If you are feeling in need of a lift, give your dog or cat a stroke and see what a difference it makes to them and you.

 Pets can have such a positive effect on our lives.
 Which is why HiLife has been supporting the work of Pets as Therapy for numerous years, a charity which promotes the health benefits of interaction between pets and humans.
-For more information on Pets as Therapy, please see our links.
+Watch their video, to learn more about their work.